 The Gospel Patron Story

-Hi, I'm John Rinehart and I'd love to share the backstory of how Gospel Patrons began.
+Hi!
+I'm John Rinehart, and this is the story of how Gospel Patrons began.

-It was there in Scripture.
+It was there in Scripture, too.
 Jesus had Gospel Patrons.
-Three women quietly funded his ministry and journeyed with him till the end.
+Three women funded his ministry and journeyed with him.
+Their names were Mary, Joanna, and Susanna.
 (Luke 8:1-3)

-I took a flying leap of faith and worked without income for the first 9 months, while I learned to become a historian and a writer.
-God surprised me by providing an amazing Gospel Patron to support me and three years later we launched a blue book into the world called Gospel Patrons.
+I knew these stories had to be told, so I took a flying leap of faith and worked without income for 9 months while I learned to become a historian and a writer.
+God surprised me by providing an amazing Gospel Patron to support me, and three years later we launched a blue book into the world called Gospel Patrons.

-In the first five months, we sold 5,000 books and had to print more.
-We sold out of another print run and another.
-We did the audiobook, paperback, and kindle versions.
-Leaders in over 20 countries were interested and began writing to me, saying, "This is me!
+The first 5,000 books sold in five months, and we had to print more.
+We then sold out of another print run and another.
+We produced the audiobook, paperback, and Kindle versions.
+Leaders in over twenty countries were interested and began writing to me, saying, "This is me!
 This is my calling!"

 I was invited to speak at events and conferences and saw God work powerfully.
 People were catching a fresh vision for their lives and responding with great generosity.

-Our mission is to inspire and empower a generation of Gospel Patrons who will build the church, bless the world, and finish the Great Commission.
+Our mission is to inspire and empower a generation of Gospel Patrons to build the church, bless the world, and finish the Great Commission.
 I invite you to subscribe to our email list and join us for the journey.
 The best is yet to come!